How Do I Pass the PMP Certification Exam?

 - Know inside out the definition of Resource Calendars and Staff Management Plan

 - There are often questions regarding Risk Responses, such as implement a contingency plan, define a workaround, update the Risk Register, or the entire PM Plan.

 - There are questions regarding team-building activities and what the expected outcome might be.

 - Recommend knowing what the potential impacts of change requests are.

 - There are questions regarding administrative closure and what is required to close a project, as well as the ITTOs.

 - Questions involving PERT / Three-Point calculations for both cost and time.
 Often the question does not specify using either the Triangular or Beta Distribution formulas.
 Therefore, the need to calculate both and then match the correct answer with one of the two calculations.

 - Questions regarding Conflict Management and what is the best way to resolve them depending on the situation.

 - Remember that though not the overall favorites, sometimes forcing/directing or avoiding might apply in the right situation.
 In general, however, Collaborating/Problem-solving offers a more long-term solution.

-- Know the SOW goal, definition, and where it applies (i.e. Project Charter and/or Procurement Documents.)
+- Know the SOW goal, definition, and where it applies (i.e., Project Charter and Procurement Documents.)

-- Critical Path Method (CPM) questions often appear on the exam, therefore, it is important to understand the principle as well as the purpose and importance of calculating float.
+- Critical Path Method (CPM) questions often appear on the exam.
+Therefore, it is essential to understand the principle as well as the purpose and importance of calculating float.